OP-TED/epo-tools/readme.md

 # ePO-tools

-This repository is currently set to private and serves as a space for validation tools and dereferenciation POCs
+This repository is currently set to private and serves as a space for validation tools and some POCs

 The intention is to eventually delete this repository once its purpose is fulfilled.